It's just another manufactured holiday. It doesn't matter. Right?

 If we want Americans to convert awareness into activity, we need to think about how they think.
 I believe financial counselors can learn something from addiction counselors.

 Perhaps not so coincidentally, April is also Alcohol Awareness Month.
 Founded by the National Council on Alcoholism and Drug Dependence, its stated goal is to reduce the stigma so often associated with alcoholism.”
 Once that happens, it’s easier to help people cover from this deadly disease.

 I’m certainly not comparing a fatal addiction to credit card and student loan debt.
 That would be as silly as it would be insensitive — although I have written how “financial anxiety” has been shown to shorten life spans.

 I can’t tell you how many Americans I’ve personally counseled about their debts who are embarrassed to speak with me at first.
-I have to reassure them that I’m not judging them.
-I tell them they shouldn’t feel bad because they’re not alone.
+I have to reassure them that I’m not judging them and I tell them they shouldn’t feel bad because they’re not alone.
 This country now has close to $1 trillion in total credit card debt and is well past that number in student loan debt.

 Once we hurdle that psychological barrier, we work on ways to conquer the actual debt.
 We usually succeed.